AgoraIO/video-sdk-samples-flutter/README.md

 ## Examples

-This demo app includes several examples that illustrate the functionality and features of Agora Video/Voice SDK.
-Each example is self-contained and the relevant code can be found in its own folder in the root directory.
+This reference app includes several examples that illustrate the functionality and features of Agora Video/Voice SDK.
+Each example is self-contained and the relevant code can be found in its own folder in the [`lib`](flutter-reference-app/lib) directory.
 For more information about each example, see the README file within the directory.

 - [SDK quickstart](flutter-reference-app/lib/agora-manager)
 - [Secure authentication with tokens](flutter-reference-app/lib/authentication-workflow)